chmlee/reamparser.js/README.md

 To test it, first generate the eight benchmark REAM files with [`generator.py`](https://github.com/chmlee/reamparser.js/blob/master/benchmark/generator.py).
 They are identical in content, but with different schemas.
-You can use any benchmark tools you desire, but if you are using [hyperfine](https://github.com/sharkdp/hyperfine), you can run the script [`benchmark.sh`](https://github.com/chmlee/reamparser.js/blob/master/benchmark/benchmark.sh) I used.
+You can use any benchmark tools you desire.
+If you are using [hyperfine](https://github.com/sharkdp/hyperfine), the script I use is available: [`benchmark_hf.sh`](https://github.com/chmlee/reamparser.js/blob/master/benchmark/benchmark_hf.sh).

 The results are as follow: